linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 }
 ```

-## ASSIGNMENT 4 – SCALE UP AND START USING A TRIPLE STORE
+## ASSIGNMENT 4 – SCALE UP AND START USING A TRIPLE STORE [PRESENTATION M.H.
+RASMUSSEN]

 ### Task 4.1
 Install GraphDB for this exercise from http://graphdb.ontotext.com/.
 GraphDB is a free to use triple store provided by OntoText.
 It provides all functionality you need to work with RDF graphs more professionally.
 This triple store can be considered to be a database management systems optimised for RDF graphs.
 Other triple stores are also available.